xtrinch/ansible-role-kiosk/README.md

 Ansible role: kiosk
 =========

 Creates a chromium website kiosk out of ubuntu server with a very light stack of X and openbox.
-Essentially, it creates two separate systemd services: one for running x server, and one for running chromium.
+Essentially, it creates two separate systemd services: one for running x environment (startx), and one for running chromium.
 Chromium is restarted upon exiting.

 Requirements
 ------------